chrislatimer/minidevjam/lab_appendix2.md

-# Lab Appendix 2- Create a Mashup with APIs (Composite APIs)
+# Lab Appendix 2- Create a Mashup with APIs

 As a member of the API team, you would like to aggregate multiple APIs, in this case the Employee API and Google Geolocation API, into a single interface for ease of consumability for your App Developers when searching for employees located within a certain distance of a given location.